amanuelHT/shell-scripting/README.md

 # Shell Script
 This project contains a modular and automated Bash script that installs and configures Docker and Docker Compose across multiple Linux distributions.
 It also supports system provisioning by managing users, groups, and Docker daemon settings.

-> Originally developed for the **IKT114-G 25V – IT Orchestration** course at the University of Agder.

 ## Features